gianlazz/Lazztech.Cloud/GianDevNotes.md

 Sprint 0: Unit Tests & Snapshot Coordinates

 Yeah if I look at the cli project dockerfile which is the oldest I can take from that.
 It has copy statments for each of the projects that the solution needs to build so I'll have to model the other ones after that and I think that will fix it.

+## Tuesday, August 11, 2018
+#### Sprint 6, CI/CD

+***Switching to self owned Containerized Jenkins Blue Ocean CI/CD***

+Okay I'm changing the plan.
+I don't like the licensing concerns and vendor lock in with Azure DevOps.
+I want to have full ownership of my CI/CD Pipeline and do that I'll have to use open source software.
+I'm going to maintian a dockerized jenkins container in this repo.
+I want to setup YML configurations for the pipelines and try out the new Blue Ocean UI.
+This way I won't even have to worry about hosting.
+I can maintain my CI/CD server locally on my laptop with docker.
+That way I'll just spin up the container when I want or need and can switch later to self hosting the container however I see fit.